Warren Buffett Hints That Berkshire Hathaway Shares Are Cheap In Stockholder Letter

 First: The record-low interest rates have left yield-starved investors looking to stocks in the 2.5% to 3.5% range, sometimes even causing them to overpay for shares with low growth and high payouts.
 Buffett refuses to pay a dividend so the stock is off the buy list of a lot of people who would otherwise love to own it.

 Second: Despite the fact he says succession isn’t an issue, knowing that Warren Buffett probably won’t be around in 10 years judging by the actuarial tables causes some uncertainty and anxiety.
-Other businesses, like General Electric or Johnson & Johnson, have long, established processes for choosing the next leader.
+Other businesses have long, established processes for choosing the next leader.
 Berkshire stockholders essentially are trusting Buffett’s “it will be fine” sentiment.
 Related to the first point, even if the lack of dividend is more tax efficient, dividend payments keep the non-Buffett managers of the world disciplined as they can’t squander what they don’t have.
 If, say, 50% of profits were being mailed out to owners, the damage a new CEO could do if things go south is less than he could do if he were retaining all of the annual surplus.

 Third: Following the banking crisis, a lot of investors are terrified of banks and financial firms in general.
 Berkshire Hathaway has enormous insurance subsidiaries, as well as large stakes in major banks.
 Therefore, $1 in earnings isn’t being valued as highly as it would be if it were a pure software or chemical enterprise.
-Seeing how AIG went from a AAA blue chip to near total wipeout in a matter of days because of small staff in a London office made all such firms suspect; a problem you don’t have with a business like J.M.
+Seeing how AIG went from a AAA blue chip to near total wipeout in a matter of days because of small staff in a London office made all such firms suspect; a problem you don’t have with a business that is more old-school, such as J.M.
 Smucker that sells jams, jelly, coffee, and shortening.

 Personally, I’m not too concerned about the three, which is why I’m fine holding so much of the stock.
 Despite his demonstrably true mathematical arguments, I still think it’s a mistake for Buffett not to distribute a dividend as a control mechanism on his successors.
 Charlie Munger once mentioned this during a shareholder meeting, saying something along the lines of, “Look, they can’t mismanage what they can’t touch so if it’s really a concern, the board can approve a huge dividend policy and solve the problem overnight, shrinking the responsibility of the executives by giving them access to a smaller pile of money.”